atwright147/homey-zigbee-double-sockets/README.md

    - Add a new entry in the `drivers` array.
    - Set `zigbee.manufacturerName` and `zigbee.productId` to the correct values.
    - List the capabilities the device supports.
-4. If it has power measurement, implement `onSocketsInit` in `device.js` following the `AuroraAoneDevice` pattern.
+4. If it has power measurement, implement `onSocketsInit` in `device.js` — this is an optional hook in `ZigBeeDoubleSocketDevice` called after both endpoints are initialised.
+Register any additional cluster listeners there.

 ---